-The COVID-19 pandemic has uprooted our traditional work habits and routines.
-But that doesn’t mean your professional or business development has to stall.
-Associates should take advantage of this time as we adapt to new technology, and find creative ways to communicate, solve problems, and serve our clients.
-Below are some ways that you can adapt and strengthen your practice during the pandemic and beyond.
+The COVID-19 pandemic uprooted our traditional work habits and routines.
+But it didn't stall professional or business development.
+Associates learned to adapt to new technology, and find creative ways to communicate, solve problems, and serve our clients.
+As the delta variant is beginning to sure, new hotspots may arise.
+Here are some ways you can adapt and strengthen your practice if you have to work remotely:

 1. Optimize your technology and workspace.
 Although it sounds obvious, having a comfortable and functional home office is fundamental to being effective at work.
 Having a good workspace goes beyond a laptop and an internet connection.
 Try to recreate your office setup as much as possible: Create a separate, dedicated space for work; use a good office chair (and avoid your dining-room table chair); dock your computer and use an external monitor (or two) and a mouse; make sure that you can print and scan; and eliminate unnecessary distractions.
 Consider investing in additional tools, such as a headset for hands-free calls, Zoom meetings, and oral arguments.
 You may also want a webcam to have higher-quality video, or to be able to attend Zoom meetings without undocking your computer.
 And if you’re participating in virtual court hearings, arguments, or depositions, find a place with a solid, non-distracting background, good lighting, and a strong wireless signal.
 Setting this up early will make you more efficient and prevent last-minute scrambling—when you find out you have an argument or a big pitch in a few days, the last thing you want to worry about is your space and technology.
 And because some quantum of remote work is here to stay, making this upfront investment will help you stay productive even after the pandemic.